LeeJiaKang0601/classification-of-damage-picture/Readme_english_beam.md

 - Try to ensure that the beam occupies more than 50% of the entire image.

-- Try to remove other clutter to avoid including them.
+-Try to avoid including other clutter in the photo when shooting

 #### 5.1.Representation of Acceptable Photos